Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 1. Navbar will be at the top of all pages on the desktop version once logged into the portal.
 2. Navbar on desktop will display all options.
 On mobile, once the hamburger is clicked, the navigation options will appear.
 3. Navbar will have the following options if logged in:
+    * My Profile
-    * My Wedding
+    * My Wishlist
-    * Reviews
+    * My Reviews
     * Log out
+4. If user is a superuser, they will also have the Project Management option.
+5. If user is not logged in, they will only have two options:
+    * Register
+    * Login
-3. Clicking on the relevant navigation option will redirect the user to that page.
+6. Clicking on the relevant navigation option will redirect the user to that page.

-4. Footer will be sticky.
+7. Footer will be sticky.
 Navbar will be responsive and fill the entire width of small screens.

 ### Home Page